serokonuddin/disciplinary/README.md

 # disciplinary
-1. create .env file and copy all text in .env.example paste .env file and also connect to database next run this command php artisan key:generate

-2. At first run this command:
+1. At first run this command:
    composer update

+2. create .env file and copy all text in .env.example paste .env file and also connect to database next run this command :php artisan key:generate

 3. next migration run command: php artisan migrate